 All types of dogs can benefit - from working and agility dogs to the leisure dog, young to old, with many dogs finding massage relaxing as well as therapeutic.

 As with all complementary therapies for animals, canine massage should only be performed with the consent of your veterinary surgeon, who will advise if it won't be suitable for your dog.
-Occasionally there maybe some ailments or injuries where it should only be used in certain circumstances.
+Occasionally there maybe some ailments or injuries where it should only be used in certain circumstances or not at all.
 However, a professionally trained therapist will always work in conjunction with your vet anyway, in order to ensure that your dog achieves maximum results from the treatment.
 To get the most out of massage, your dog may need regular sessions - one session may not be enough!

 Typically a massage for your dog will cost between £25-£40 - this will vary according to whether the therapist travels to you (and how far), together with how many dogs are treated and where you are located in the UK.